Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Summary

-\begin{itemize} \item The coarse-grained complexity can be used as a tool for identifying unusual and complex images, useful for segmenting complex images from simple images, as demonstrated in S19.
-In this work we apply it to new data to identify and segment unusual sources (i.e.anomalies).
+The coarse-grained complexity can be used as a tool for identifying unusual and complex images, useful for segmenting complex images from simple images, as demonstrated in S19.
+In this work we apply it to the new and larger EMU-PS data (365,000 sampled frames containing at least the $\sim$220,000 {\it Selavy} catalogue sources) after being calibrated on the much smaller ATLAS DR1 data used in S19 ($\sim$700 training sources) to identify and segment unusual sources (i.e. anomalies).
+This demonstrates the generalisability of the coarse-grained complexity for identifying unusual sources in increasingly larger deep radio continuum surveys such as the full EMU survey.
+The supporting steps taken and results discussed in this paper are summarised as follows:

-\item We extend the method used in S19 and develop a new approach for measuring the coarse-grained complexity based on an autoencoder.
-The size in bits of the source encoding segment of the latent space can be used as a coarse-grained complexity measure, while the size of the noise segment can be interpreted as a measure of the noise level.
-While the autoencoder provides theoretical benefits (e.g. training for invariance to rotation) results show comparable performance to the approach implemented in S19 (using \texttt{gzip}), with both approaches proving effective.